 Li et al (2005) Hemolysis of erythrocytes by granulysin-derived peptides but not by granulysin.
 Antimicrob Agents Chemother 49 388 PMID: 15616319

 Do you know of a great paper that uses NPPB from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area